SJ23 Tech Tip G01, (Updated 2025-02-22) Bob Schimmel | |

 "Water, the universal solvent.
 Sooner or

 later it will dissolve everything.
 Once you accept this fact you are on the road towards making the correct decision to do something about your leaks.
 I hesitate to say solve your leaks because mankind has yet to create a goop that can stop the flow of water forever; although butyl rubber comes close.
 Even the best of goop will eventually break down with water, loosing its adhesive bond.
 Very frustrating but a fact of life.
 If you repair your own boat you should understand the properties of the various types of "goop" available.
 There are three categories of goop; caulking, sealants and elastic adhesives.
 CAULKING - You can eliminate caulking for a boat right off the bat.
 There is absolutely NO place on the your boat were this stuff can be used effectively, even if your boat is on display in a museum.
 If someone invites you for a ride and you discover caulking onboard, suggest an alternative like going to the nearest pub.
 Enough said!The other two categories of goop are sealants and adhesives.
-They have many applications and to use them effectively you have to understand the properties of each, the material it is designed to adhere to, the exposure to the elementsand the application of the joint.
+They have many applications and to use them effectively you have to understand the properties of each, the material it is designed to adhere to, the exposure to the elements and the application of the joint.
 In some cases adhesives and sealants can be interchanged with good results, though generally indoors only.
 Just when you think you have all of this figured out, Murphy's Law kicks in with less than desirable results!
 So, read the label carefully and understand the properties of the product fully and read the MSDS label.
 There is usually a surprising amount of useful information available in an MSDS that is generally not shown in the brochure.
 The application guide usually gives you only part of the information.
 If the retailer can't supply the MSDS sheet, search the Internet.
 And lastly, the same product is NOT necessarily best for all applications.
 So don't stick to one manufacturer's goop! (no pun intended).
 The terms sealant and adhesive are quite often interchanged, usually without a problem.
 However there are subtle differences. ___________________________________________ SEALANT - A sealant is designed to form a watertight and airtight seal between two pieces.
 It can also be used to join two pieces (often in conjunction with a mechanical fastener to prevent movement), or to electrically isolate one piece of metal from another to prevent electrolysis (corrosion) or electrical noise (static).
 Expect an application to last approximately 7 years.
-Properties - A sealant cures to a tough, flexible, rubbery consistency but usually requires mechanical assistance for bonding.
-A sealant remains permanently flexible without cracking or losing adhesion as it can generally withstand about 5% movement of the surfaces to which it is stuck.
+PROPERTIES - A sealant cures to a tough, flexible, rubbery consistency but usually requires mechanical assistance for bonding.
+A sealant remains permanently flexible without cracking or losing adhesion as it can generally withstand ~5% movement of the surfaces to which it is stuck.
 A sealant is intended to keep a liquid in or out where there is no stress on the barrier. (under a cleat, block, etc).
 It skins over in about 10 minutes and cures to 80% strength in one hour, full strength in 24 hours.
 No movement is allowed during the curing period.

-____________________________________________ ELASTIC ADHESIVE - An adhesive sticks to most things with enormous shear strength.
+ELASTIC ADHESIVE - An adhesive sticks to most things with enormous shear strength.
 This is excellent for sealing a joint or sticking things together top prevent horizontal movement.
 The elastic properties make it excellent to withstand movement, for example between a through hull fitting and the hull, or to keep a liquid in or out.
 The adhesive has to stay stuck during the slight movement as the hull flexes around the rigid fitting or when a fitting is bumped, causing it to deflect.
 Since the adhesive film may be only 1/32" thick, a 1/8" movement requires 200% elongation.
 This is quite remarkable.
 The adhesive only needs to adhere well enough to stay in contact with the fitting and the hull; the backing nut keeps the fitting in place, not the adhesive.
+PROPERTIES - Similar to a sealant but does not require mechanical assistance for bonding.
+A good elastic adhesive can withstand ~50% movement of the surfaces to which it is bonded so it is excellent where there is stress on the barrier.
+(Thru hull fitting, chain plate, toe rail, window, teak deck).
+It usually skins over in ~30 minutes and cures to 100% strength in 24-48 hours.
+No movement is allowed during the curing period.

 - "I have long searched for a sealant that can be applied and sticks underwater and this